communitiesuk/gov-uk-dash-react-components/README.md

 ## Test your code within a Dash Application

+If you've previously been running `npm start` you've been running your component within a pure React environment separate to Dash.

-1. Build your code
+1. Build your code which will generate all the Python code required
     ```
     npm run build
     ```
-2. Run and modify the `example.py` sample dash app:
+2. Run the `example.py` sample Dash app:
     ```
     python example.py
     ```
 3. Visit http://localhost:8050 in your web browser
+4. Add your component to `example.py` using the existing Python as a template.

 ## Write tests for your component.